 - Due to COVID-19 we are still accepting remote internships for credit.

 In order to receive course credit for your internship you must have your internship approved by Dr. Cunningham, the course instructor and Internship Program Director.
 Getting your internship approved involves two main steps, carried out in a specific order.
 In short, you must first register for the internship class.
-Then you must submit details of your proposed internship for review and approval using the Moody College Internship Application.
+Then you must submit details of your proposed internship for review and approval.

 You may register for the internship class before securing an internship.
 Once you have been hired as an intern, you may complete the application (step 2).